The Antelope Stampede

 Antelope Stampede GPS Map Course Links:

-The Finish will enter Kimball on the east side, turn right onto Hwy 30 then turn left into Gotte Park with a quick right to the finish line.
+The Finish will enter Kimball on the east side, turn right onto Hwy 30 then turn left into Gotte Park with a quick right to the start/finish line.
 There will be finish line turn prompts posted, and conditional course safety marshalling but please always be aware of possible vehicle traffic.
 Hydration & recovery food will be made available at the finish.

 Camping is available at the following locations: